chaosparrot/talon_hud/content/README.md

 For example:
 - Status bar icons to display a certain state
 - Log messages
-- Textual content with options to bold, slant or emphasise in a number of colours
+- Textual content with options to bold, slant or emphasize in a number of colours
 - Context menu options for various widgets

 Publishing content to head up display can be done using actions found in content/state.py.